Sairyss/domain-driven-hexagon/README.md

 ## Controllers

-- Controllers are used for parsing requests, triggering use cases and presenting the result back to the client.
+- Controller is a user-facing API that is used for parsing requests, triggering business logic and presenting the result back to the client.
 - One controller per use case is considered a good practice.
 - In [NestJS](https://docs.nestjs.com/) world controllers may be a good place to use [OpenAPI/Swagger decorators](https://docs.nestjs.com/openapi/operations) for documentation.